 How to Make a Wager

 The first step toward getting more enjoyment out of a game is to know how to bet.
-This isn’t like the old days where you would call the bookie down the street and speak in code to put $100 down on your favorite team.
+This isn’t like the old days when you would call the bookie down the street and speak in code to put $100 down on your favorite team.
 Today, it can be done very easily, and legally, through the internet.
 Sure, if you are going to Las Vegas you can place a bet in a real brick and mortar sports book, but that’s not a choice for everyone.
-Instead, the smallness of the internet makes it so everyone can have a sports book in their own living room, if they wish.
+Instead, the smallness of the internet makes it so everyone can have a sportsbook in their own living room, if they wish.
 And no code words are needed, either.
 Simply click on the sport you want to bet on, pick the matchup you’re looking for, and then pick the bet you want.
 Even the payouts will be visibly displayed for you here, so there’s no confusion on either end.

 Going to a Game and Loving it

 If you’re a big sports fan, you undoubtedly have a favorite team.
 If you’ve never seen your team play in person before, you are really missing out.
 There’s nothing like seeing your favorite team, full of your favorite players, head out on the field or the court for the very first time.
 It sends chills down your spine, and it is one of those life moments that you will never forget.
 It doesn’t matter if you are in the very top row, furthest away from the action, or down almost within reaching distance of the athletes themselves.
-It’s a one of a kind thing, and one you won’t want to miss.
+It’s a one-of-a-kind thing, and one you won’t want to miss.
 If where you sit is important to you, spend some time looking for the best tickets you can get.
-This may take some time, but will be well worth the research.
+This may take some time but will be well worth the research.
 There are many resources out there for getting great seats, you just have to know where to look.

 Combining all the Action